 Cleaning coal and sequestering its emissions significantly raises the per-BTU price of what would otherwise be an inexpensive fuel.
 While selling byproducts like gypsum or commercial CO2 for sodas and dry ice can offset the price of clean coal technologies, a charge on carbon could make emission-reduction financially realistic.

-For more information on clean coal technology, global warming, alternative power and other related information, check out the links on the next page.
+For more information on clean coal technology, global warming, alternative power and other related information, check out the links below.